 Energy Efficient Lighting

 You can reduce your electricity bills quickly and inexpensively by switching from incandescent light bulbs to newer, more energy efficient lighting options.
-Compact fluorescent lamps (CFLs) and light-emitting diodes (LEDs) last long, and used far less electricity than traditional bulbs.
-You can find efficient lighting options for nearly every lighting need.
+Compact fluorescent lamps (CFLs) and light-emitting diodes (LEDs) last long, and use far less electricity than traditional bulbs.
+You can find efficient options for nearly every lighting need.

 Compact Fluorescent

-Compact fluorescent lamps (CFLs) are populate alternatives to incandescent lights and can cut the cost of lighting by 75%.
+Compact fluorescent lamps (CFLs) are popular alternatives to incandescent lights and can cut the cost of lighting by 75%.
 CFLs are very affordable and they last up to ten times longer than incandescent bulbs, which means that they will easily pay for themselves.

 LED